inductiva/inductiva/docs/simulators/XBeach.md

     n_vcpus=90,
     on=machine_group)

-# Task wait is a blocking call and will only return when the simulation
+# task.wait() is a blocking call and will only return when the simulation
 # ends.
 However, you can close your terminal without interrupting the
-# simulation, and use Inductiva CLI (Command Line Interface) tools to
+# simulation and use Inductiva CLI (Command Line Interface) tools to
-# check the status of the simulation.
+# check the status of the simulation from another terminal.
 task.wait()

 # Terminate your dedicated MachineGroup at then end of the simulation.